timonoko/nokolis.py/README.md

 The purpose of this project seems to be now that I can dick around in Lisp-environment using Nokolisp-editor and easily produce errorfree python code.

 Has python-like primitives like "return", which is (throw return) and the lambda has the (catch return).
-And "global" which initiates variables in python globals()-environment.
+And "global" which initiates and imports variables to/fron python globals()-environment.

 At the end of nokolis.py are examples of generated python code.